-- We have examined: - The attached Restated Statement of Assets and Liabilities of the company, as at March 31, 2023, 2022 and 2021, (Annexure I);
+- i.
+We have examined: - a.
+The attached Restated Statement of Assets and Liabilities of the company, for the period ended August 31, 2023 and as at March 31, 2023, 2022 and 2021, (Annexure I);

 - b.
-The attached Restated Statement of Profits and Losses of the Company for the financial years ended March 31, 2023, 2022 and 2021, (Annexure II); - c.
-The attached Restated Statement of Cash Flows of the Company for the financial years ended March 31, 2023, 2022 and 2021, (Annexure III); - d.
+The attached Restated Statement of Profits and Losses of the Company for the period ended August 31, 2023 and for the financial years ended March 31, 2023, 2022 and 2021, (Annexure II); - c.
+The attached Restated Statement of Cash Flows of the Company for the period ended August 31, 2023 and for the financial years ended March 31, 2023, 2022 and 2021, (Annexure III); - d.
 The Significant Accounting Policies adopted by the Company and notes to the Restated Financial Statements along with adjustments on account of audit qualifications / adjustments / regroupings.
 (Annexure IV);

-(Collectively hereinafter referred as "Restated Financial Statements") or "Restated Summary Statements")
+(Collectively hereinafter referred as "Restated Financial Statements" or "Restated Summary Statements")

 - ii.
 In accordance with the requirements of Act, ICDR Regulations as amended from time to time, Guidance Note on the reports in Company Prospectus (Revised) issued by ICAI and the terms of our Engagement Letter, we further report that: - a.
-The "Restated Statement of Assets and liabilities" as set out in Annexure I to this report, of the Company as at March 31, 2023, 2022 and 2021 are prepared by the Company and approved by the Board of Directors.
+The "Restated Statement of Assets and liabilities" as set out in Annexure I to this report, of the Company for the period ended August 31, 2023 and as at March 31, 2023, 2022 and 2021 are prepared by the Company and approved by the Board of Directors.
 This Statement of Assets and Liabilities, as restated have been arrived at after making such adjustments and regroupings to the individual Financial Statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to the Restated Summary Statements as set out in Annexure IV to this Report. - b.
-The "Restated Statement of Profit and Loss" as set out in Annexure II to this report, of the Company for the financial years ended March 31, 2023, 2022 and 2021 are prepared by the Company and approved by the Board of Directors.
+The "Restated Statement of Profit and Loss" as set out in Annexure II to this report, of the Company for the period ended August 31, 2023 and for the financial years ended March 31, 2023, 2022 and 2021 are prepared by the Company and approved by the Board of Directors.
 This Statement of Profit and Loss, as restated have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to the Restated Summary Statements as set out in Annexure IV to this Report. - c.
-The "Restated Statement of Cash Flow" as set out in Annexure III to this report, of the Company for the financial years ended March 31, 2023, 2022 and 2021, are prepared by the Company and approved by the Board of Directors.
+The "Restated Statement of Cash Flow" as set out in Annexure III to this report, of the Company for the period ended August 31, 2023 and for the financial years ended March 31, 2023, 2022 and 2021, are prepared by the Company and approved by the Board of Directors.
 This Statement of Cash Flow, as restated, have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Restated Summary Statements as set out in Annexure IV to this Report.